 Frequently Asked Questions

-The following are answers to frequently asked questions regarding the Library and Information Technology program.
+Find answers to your frequently asked questions regarding the Library and Information Technology program.

 All library and information technology students must take Library and Information Technology 1101, "Introduction to Libraries in the Information Age" if you want to complete the program and receive a certificate or a degree.
 This course is the prerequisite for all other library and information technology courses.
 It provides the necessary introduction to libraries and library materials.